czhc/securityhub-remediations/README.md

     6. Click Apply.
     7. Open https://us-east-1.console.aws.amazon.com/cloud9/home?region=us-east-1
     8. In the box for "SecHubWorkshop", click "Open IDE"
-    9. Find the terminal session at the bottom which starts with "bash" and use it to run: "git clone https://github.com/FireballDWF/securityhub-remediations.git && cd securityhub-remediations" so that you have a copy of the workshop files on your Cloud9 instance
+    9. Find the terminal session at the bottom which starts with "bash" and use it to run: "git clone https://github.com/FireballDWF/securityhub-remediations.git && cd securityhub-remediations && mkdir output" so that you have a copy of the workshop files on your Cloud9 instance and have a directory for output from Cloud Custodian
     10. Within the Cloud9 browser tab, open the file securityhub-remediations/module1/config
     11. Replace "{AWS_ACCOUNT_NUMBER}" with your AWS account number.
 Replacing the braces is important, and the account number must not contain dashes, this needs to be a valid arn.
     12. Click File->Save As